Zelos‑450 Pellet Grill Offers Missing Features, Costs Triple Price

 ( I did not prepare this recipe, but it certainly appeared to be way too much tequila.)
 When I used the photo-based personalized recipe recommendation tool to give me a recipe from a photo of ground meat, dill pickles, mustard, and eggs, Vera informed me that "the image content is unrelated to cooking on a wood pellet grill."
 D'oh.
 However, the grill doesn't need AI to be a winner.
 If I were looking to score a great Black Friday deal on a pellet smoker or small backyard grill, the Zelos-450 would be my choice.

-Does a grill need generative AI?
-The Zelos‑450 says it does, packaging a feature called Vera that claims to turn a photo into a custom recipe and then dial in the temperature.
-In practice, the tool misread a simple snap of ground meat, dill pickles, mustard and eggs, labeling the image as unrelated to cooking.
+Does a grill really need generative AI?
+The Zelos-450 thinks so, bundling a feature called Vera that promises to turn a photo into a custom recipe and then set the temperature for you.
+When we snapped a simple plate of ground meat, dill pickles, mustard and eggs, the tool actually labeled the image as unrelated to cooking - not exactly what you’d hope for.

 Common Questions Answered